-The STPCD applies to teachers in England and Wales who are employed by a local authority or by the governing body of a foundation or voluntary aided school.
+The School Teachers’ Pay and Conditions Document (STPCD) applies to teachers in England and Wales who are employed by a local authority or by the governing body of a foundation or voluntary aided school.

-It may apply to teachers in academies in England and in independent schools, and will do so where teachers have transferred when a school in England has adopted academy status.
+It may apply to teachers in academies in England and in independent schools which use the STPCD working time provisions in teachers’ contracts, and will do so where teachers have transferred when a school in England has adopted academy status.

 How many days per year does a full-time teacher have to work?

-A full-time teacher must be available for work on 195 days and, on 190 of these, the teacher may be required to teach pupils.
+A full-time teacher must be available for work on 195 days.
+The teacher may be required to teach pupils on 190 of these days.

 Are there any limits to working hours for full-time teachers?